ethereum/homestead-guide/source/index.rst

 and its second major software update, Homestead.

-The Ethereum volunteer :ref:`community` that maintains the documentation welcomes your suggestions and also welcomes newv:ref:`contributors`.
+The Ethereum volunteer :ref:`community` that maintains the documentation welcomes your suggestions and also welcomes new :ref:`contributors`.

 Contents